iampi31415/iampi31415.github.io/README.md

 ## License

-This tutorial is based off <https://github.com/esp-rs/no_std-training>, at the [time of this commit.]
+This tutorial is based off <https://github.com/esp-rs/no_std-training>, at the [this commit] on "Nov 25, 2025".

 - The code under `exercises/` licensed under the [MIT License][mit].
 - The text in the book is under of the [CC-BY-SA V4][cc] license.